Eveyone who had their fate averted in the main timeline of the game have repressed memories.

 Sissel can still talk to Kamila, Jowd, etc.The sequel will have them helping him avert fates as various partners.
 Missile will somehow be re-Temsikified, Kamila can help set up machines, Jowd, Cabanela and Lynne take him with them to work, and Yomiel returns with programming skills and hacking, barring another Temsik.

-The main villain of Ghost Trick 2 will be a bird.Specifically, Sissel will hunt and kill a bird.
-As a result, the bird will become Temsikified and go on a murderous rampage.
+The main villain of Ghost Trick 2 will be a crow.Specifically, Sissel will hunt and kill a crow.
+As a result, the crow becomes Temsikified and then go on a murderous rampage.

 Phoenix didn't try to find the truth and reclaim his badge because Sissel was making it hard to find work anyway.Obviously.
 I mean, how many people did Sissel un-kill in one night?
 If we assumed Ace Attorney and Ghost Trick took place near each other and the only major crimes that seem to take place there are murder and costumed burglary, what's a defense attorney to do when people suddenly stop dying in such numbers?